Snowmass 2021 whitepaper: Proton structure at the precision frontier: Transverse-momentum dependent distributions

-Throughout the years, significant progress has been made in the calculation of the matching kernels up to N2LO both for the quark \cite{Catani:2012qa,Gehrmann:2012ze,Gehrmann:2014yya,Echevarria:2016scs,Luo:2019hmp} and for the gluon case \cite{Catani:2011kr,Gehrmann:2014yya,Echevarria:2016scs,Luo:2019bmw}.
+Throughout the years, significant progress has been made in the calculation of the matching kernels up to N2LO both for the quark \cite{Catani:2012qa,Gehrmann:2012ze,Gehrmann:2014yya,Echevarria:2016scs,Luo:2019hmp} and gluon \cite{Catani:2011kr,Gehrmann:2014yya,Echevarria:2016scs,Luo:2019bmw} cases.
 Recently, their calculation has been pushed to N3LO \cite{Luo:2019szz,Ebert:2020yqt}.
 It is important to note that, given the complexity of these analytic calculations, achieving such level of accuracy from the perturbative side required significant innovation in the way such objects are calculated.
-New methods for performing multiloop computation in the context of effective field theory have been developed, such as generalized integration by parts identites for the treatment of rapidity regulators \cite{Li:2016axz,Luo:2019szz} and a framework for the collinear expansion of analytic cross sections \cite{Ebert:2020lxs}.
-These new tools, originally developed for the calculation of the TMDPDFs matching kernels, have been applied to obtain results at N3LO for a variety of different observables such as $N$-jettiness beam functions, time-like splitting functions, transverse momentum dependent fragmentation functions, and energy-energy correlators \cite{Ebert:2020unb,Chen:2020uvt,Luo:2020epw,Ebert:2020qef,Ebert:2020sfi}.
+New methods for performing multiloop computation in the context of effective field theory have been developed, such as generalized integration-by-parts identites for the treatment of rapidity regulators \cite{Li:2016axz,Luo:2019szz} and a framework for the collinear expansion of analytic cross sections \cite{Ebert:2020lxs}.
+Originally developed for the calculation of the TMD matching kernels, these new tools have been further applied to obtain a variety of N3LO quantities, such as $N$-jettiness beam functions, time-like splitting functions, TMD FFs, and energy-energy correlators \cite{Ebert:2020unb,Chen:2020uvt,Luo:2020epw,Ebert:2020qef,Ebert:2020sfi}.

-The evolution of the TMDPDFs is dictated by a coupled system of differential equations \cite{Collins:1981uk,Collins:1981va,Chiu:2012ir,Li:2016axz} which becomes multiplicative in impact parameter space.
+The evolution of the TMD PDFs is dictated by a coupled system of differential equations \cite{Collins:1981uk,Collins:1981va,Chiu:2012ir,Li:2016axz}, which becomes multiplicative in transverse position ($b_T$) space.
 Using the $b_T$ as the conjugate variable of $q_T$, the RGEs take the form

-where $\tilde\gamma_\mu^i(\mu,\nu/\omega)$ is related to the collinear and threshold anomalous dimensions and $\tilde\gamma_\nu^i(b_T,\mu)$ is the so called rapidity anomalous dimension \cite{Chiu:2012ir} which is closely related to the Collins-Soper kernel \cite{Collins:1981uk,Collins:1981va} and has been obtained at N3LO in \cite{Li:2016ctv}.
+where $\tilde\gamma_\mu^i(\mu,\nu/\omega)$ is related to the collinear and threshold anomalous dimensions, and $\tilde\gamma_\nu^i(b_T,\mu)$ is the so called rapidity anomalous dimension \cite{Chiu:2012ir}, which is closely related to the Collins-Soper kernel \cite{Collins:1981uk,Collins:1981va} and has been obtained at N3LO in \cite{Li:2016ctv}.